-Bank Statement Parser is an open-source Python library that parses bank statements from six formats (CAMT.053, PAIN.001, CSV, OFX, QFX, MT940) into structured pandas DataFrames.
-All processing runs locally — zero network calls, deterministic output, and automatic PII redaction.
+Bank Statement Parser is an open-source Python library that parses bank statements from seven formats (CAMT.053, PAIN.001, CSV, OFX, QFX, MT940, and PDF) into structured pandas DataFrames.
+All processing runs locally — deterministic output, automatic PII redaction, and an optional hybrid PDF pipeline that routes through local LLMs when needed.

 Get Started in Seconds